ecovisum/ecovisum-site/readme.md

 ## TO DO

-- [ ] make 3 repos: EDI-Net, Ecovisum, Markdown-GitHub Pages
+- [ ] make 2 repos: Ecovisum, Markdown-GitHub Pages
 - [ ] add "use strict" and contain code in an IIFE
 - [ ] do mobile menu
 - [ ] make design as a skin